-In week 14, eight outbreaks of influenza or ILI were reported.
+In week 19, one outbreak of influenza B was reported.

 Seasons in which influenza A (H3) predominates have been associated with more severe illness, particularly adults ≥65 years old.
 As such, it is expected that outbreaks will occur in nursing homes and long-term care facilities.
-ILI = influenza-like illness